Linear preservers of copositive and completely positive matrices: Main Results

-We begin with a breief description of the question that we are interested in.
+\\ We begin with a breief description of the question that we are interested in.
 Any linear map on $\mathcal{S}^n$ can be expressed as $L(X) = \displaystyle \sum_{i=1}^{n(n+1)/2} A_iXB_i$ for appropriate square matrices $A_i$ and $B_i$ in $M_n(\mathbb{R})$.
 A standard map $L$ on $M_{m,n}(\mathbb{R})$ is a map of the form $X \mapsto AXB$ for matrices $A$ and $B$ of appropriate sizes.
 Such a map $L$ is invertible if and only if $A$ and $B$ are invertible.
 A linear preserver is a linear map on a space of matrices that preserves a subset $\mathcal{A}$ or a relation $\mathcal{R}$.
 There is rich history on this topic within linear algebra/matrix theory as can be evidenced from MathSciNet.
 A good reference to linear preservers is \cite{pll et al}.
 The monographs \cite{zhang-tang-cao} and \cite{jst} collect several interesting resouces on preserver problems.
 There are two types of preserver problems.
 The first one is to determine the structure of a map $L$ defined on a matrix space such that $L(K) = K$ ($K$ is a subset of the matrix space).
 These are called {\it onto/strong} preservers.
 The other one is to determine the structure of $L$ such that $L(K) \subset K$, which are called {\it into} preservers.
 Strong preservers are many times tractable, especially when $K$ contains a basis for the underlying space.
 In this case, a strong preserver is an {\it into} preserver that is invertible with $L^{-1}$ being an {\it into} preserver.
 Many linear preservers arise through standard maps, although there are exceptions.
-For instance, {\it into} preservers of positive semidefinite matrices and the copositive matrices are not in standard form.
-It is not hard to construct a map that preserves the collection of copositive matrices, but is not in standard form.
-For instance, if $A$ is a strictly copositive matrix (such a matrix is in the interior of the copositive cone) and $B$ is a rank one completely positive matrix, both of the same size, then the map $L$ defined by $X \mapsto \langle A,X \rangle B$ preserves completely positive matrices, but is not in standard form.
-The question we are interested in this manuscript is the following.
+For instance, {\it into} preservers of copositive matrices are not in standard form.
+It is not hard to construct a map that preserves the collection of copositive matrices that is not in standard form.
+If $A$ is a strictly copositive matrix (such a matrix is in the interior of the copositive cone) and $B$ is a rank one completely positive matrix, both of the same size, then the map $L$ defined by $X \mapsto \langle A,X \rangle B$ preserves completely positive matrices, but is not in standard form.